When worlds collide: ISO 20022 meets JSON

 Trace Financial is a leading provider of solutions to the financial messaging community.
 In recent years we have seen the rapid progress of two independent developments in the payments space, namely the transition to the ISO 20022 standard and the rise of API-based interfacing.
 Now we see these two streams beginning to merge.

-The transition to ISO 20022 has largely been driven by the modernisation projects of major payment infrastructures (such as Australia’s New Payments Platform, or Payment Canada’s Lynx initiative), as they respond to a mix of commercial and regulatory demands.
-The ISO 20022 standard allows significantly more information, such as remittance data, to travel with electronic payments.
+The transition to ISO 20022 has largely been driven by the modernisation projects of major payment infrastructures (such as Target 2, CBPR+, MEPS+), as they respond to a mix of commercial and regulatory demands.
+The ISO 20022 standard allows significantly more information (e.g. remittance data, name and address etc...) to travel with electronic payments.
 The standard enables solutions and technologies for business automation, including end-to-end straight-through processing, easier payment tracking and system reconciliation.

-Meanwhile the shift towards API-based interfacing has been driven mainly by a host of new non-bank entrants into the payments space.
-These players have emerged from the mobile internet and e-commerce world, and are increasingly seeking to move into territory that was until recently the banks’ preserve.
-They have been assisted by ‘Open Banking’ initiatives, such as PSD2 in the EU, which force banks to open their customer accounts to third-party API-based access, for purposes that typically include accessing account data and initiating payments.
+Meanwhile, the shift towards API-based interfacing has been driven mainly by a host of new non-bank entrants into the payments space.
+These players have emerged from the mobile internet and e-commerce world, and are increasingly seeking to move into territory that was until recently the banks’ preserve and we are now seeing many major financial institutions promoting their own API technology in combination with ISO 20022 migration standards.

 Transformer users can now create outputs in XML or JSON format from any message standard.
 For example, Transformer’s ISO 20022 library allows the user to create ISO 20022 compliant messages in either XML or JSON.